Jump to content

 745

-Boniface (Apostle of the Germans) receives the bishopric of Mainz.
-Under his successor Lul (Lullus), Mainz becomes an archbishopric.
+Boniface (Apostle of the Germans) is appointed Bishop of Mainz.
+Under his successor, Lul (Lullus), Mainz becomes an archdiocese.

 856